How to Start an LLC in New York in 6 Simple Steps (2023)

 You'll need to file the Certificate of Publication along with an Affidavit of Publication provided by the newspaper with the New York State Department of State once you've finished meeting the publication requirement.

 Looking for more details on the publication requirement?
 Check out our New York LLC Publication Requirements guide.

 Step 5: Create a New York LLC Operating Agreement

 Creating a New York LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
 Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even a single-member LLC benefits from having an operating agreement.

 - How existing members may transfer or terminate their membership

 - How profits and dividends will be distributed

-You can add as many provisions as you want, as long as they don't conflict with New York business law.
+You can add as many provisions as you want, as long as they don't conflict with the state’s business law.
 Take a look at our What is an Operating Agreement guide to learn more.

 Download a template or create a custom Free Operating Agreement using our tool.